 Inherited and genetic conditions

-In rare cases (less than 1 in 10 brain tumors), children may have inherited abnormal genes from a parent that put them at increased risk for certain types of brain tumors.
+In rare cases (less than 5% of brain tumors), children have inherited abnormal genes from a parent that put them at increased risk for certain types of brain tumors.
 In other cases, these abnormal genes are not inherited but occur as a result of changes (mutations) in the gene before birth.

 People with inherited tumor syndromes often have many tumors that start when they are young.
-Some of the more well-known disorders include:
+Some of the more well-known syndromes include:

-Tuberous sclerosis: Children with this condition may develop subependymal giant cell astrocytomas (SEGAs), as well as other benign tumors of the brain, skin, heart, or kidneys.
-It is caused by changes in either the TSC1 or the TSC2 gene.
+Children with this condition may develop subependymal giant cell astrocytomas (SEGAs), as well as other benign tumors of the brain, skin, heart, kidneys, or other organs.
+This condition is caused by changes in either the TSC1 or the TSC2 gene.

-Von Hippel-Lindau disease: Children with this disease tend to develop hemangioblastomas (blood vessel tumors) of the cerebellum, spinal cord, or retina, as well as tumors in the kidney, pancreas, and some other parts of the body.
+Children with this disease tend to develop blood vessel tumors (hemangioblastomas) of the cerebellum, spinal cord, or retina, as well as tumors in the kidney, pancreas, and some other parts of the body.
 It is caused by changes in the VHL gene.

-Li-Fraumeni syndrome: People with this syndrome have an increased risk of gliomas, as well as breast cancer, soft tissue sarcomas, leukemia, and adrenal gland cancers.
+People with this syndrome have an increased risk of gliomas, as well as breast cancer, soft tissue sarcomas, leukemia, adrenal gland cancer, and some other types of cancer.
 It is caused by changes in the TP53 gene.

-Other inherited conditions are also linked with increased risks of certain types of brain and spinal cord tumors, including:
+Other inherited conditions linked with increased risks of certain types of brain and spinal cord tumors include: